The AI-powered Agency

 “We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.” – Roy Amara

 At Fraction we are on a mission to find the future of business by exploring what we know and what we think we know right now.
-While client-facing AI applications grab the headlines, the real revolution might be happening behind the scenes, fundamentally changing how companies function day-to-day.
+While customer-facing AI applications grab the headlines, the real revolution might be happening behind the scenes, fundamentally changing how companies function day-to-day.

 The operational reality we all recognise